Podde1/A-quantitative-model-for-human-neurovascular-coupling-with-translated-mechanisms-from-animals/README.md

 OptDATASTUDY - ESS Optimization sctipt for each data set.

-MCMCDATASTUDY - Markov Chain Monte Carlo sampling using Rampart algorithm for each data set.
+MCMCDATASTUDY - Rampart algorithm for each data set.

-Costfunctions/ - Model evaluation function using Chi2 to every data set.
+Costfunctions/ - Model evaluation function for Chi2 to every data set.

 Datamatrixes/ - Contain files with raw data from each study.
 Not froamted in the right way to be directly used.

 functions/ - functions used by various scripts.
-Needs to be on path. functions/optsetupfunction.m - loads best objectivefunction,  datastructure, simulation constants, end time for stimulation and parameters for each study by user input [1-Drew, 2-Uhlirova, 3-Desjardins, 4-Shmuel, 5-Huber, 6-DrewTimeVariant].
+Needs to be on path. functions/optsetupfunction - loads best objectivefunction,  datastructure, simulation constants, end time for stimulation and parameters for each study by user input [1-Drew, 2-Uhlirova, 3-Desjardins, 4-Shmuel, 5-Huber, 6-DrewTimeVariant].

-functions_needed_for_plotting(AddToPath)/ - functions used in plotting scripts.
+functions_needed_for_plotting(AddToPath)/ - functions needed for plotting.
 Needs to be on path.

 GenerateData/ - functions that create data field structure (Data) containing the experimental data to each data set/study from the raw data in /Datamatrixes

-MCMC/ - functions called during MCMCDATASTUDY is stored here (GenerateUncertaintyDATASTUDY.m and SimulateDATASTUDYAll.m).
-Also, the results from the MCMC runs (MCMC_DATASTUDY.m files) is directed here.
+MCMC/ - functions called during MCMCDATASTUDY is stored here (GenerateUncertaintyDATASTUDY and SimulateDATASTUDYAll).
+Also, the results from the MCMC run is directed here.

 Model files (_syms)/ - includes .m files ending with _syms --> model structure information that is used to build the executable model files.